This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 - Before and after handling food.

-- After using the bathroom, changing diapers, handling garbage, or handling pets.
+- After using the bathroom, changing diapers, handling garbage, or touching pets.

-- Wash cutting boards, dishes, utensils (forks, spoons, and knives), and countertops with hot soapy water after preparing each food item.
+- Wash cutting boards, dishes, forks, spoons, knives, and countertops with hot soapy water after preparing each food item.

 Use paper towels to clean up kitchen surfaces, if you can.
-Bacteria, viruses, and parasites can grow on wet or dirty cloth towels and sponges.
+Germs can grow on wet or dirty cloth towels and sponges.

 - If you use cloth towels, wash them often using hot water.